- Last Updated: 28 October 2020 28 October 2020

 - Approved Documentation:

 - Property tax payment or receipt with parent/guardian name and property address

 - Rental property contract, lease, or payment receipts

 - Homeowner’s insurance policy

 - Signed address verification statement on District provided form along with one of the following documents in the parent/guardian name showing primary address: bank statement, voter registration, telephone bill, pay stub, along with one of the approved documents listed in option A above in the homeowner/tenant name.

-- Signed address verification statement on District provided form along with residency verification check by District personnel.
+- Signed address verification statement on District provided form along with address verification check by District personnel.

 If a resident student’s residency is created solely for purpose of attending a particular school without intent to reside at that residence, the District may, at any time during the school year, transfer the student to the appropriate HAC.